-Where it can get complicated is in the shares - half or whole.
+Where it can get complicated is in the shares - quarter, half or whole.
 The way that we operate shares is "halved quarters".
 So, let's say you want a quarter share.
 If we were to just cut the animal into 4 equal parts and assign each person a quarter, two people would get front end cuts like brisket and chuck roast while the two back end people would get filet mignons, top sirloin, etc.

-So... we go with "halved quarters".
+For this reason... we go with "halved quarters".
 Quarter share would get half of the front quarter and half of the back quarter.
 This way you'll get some of most everything, and everybody stays happy.
 For one off parts like organ meats, a surprising number can actually be split up (liver and heart come to mind).
 There will be a separate survey on organs since not everybody cares for them.
 And of course, you will receive the emails for people in your share and if you guys want to work out trades later on your are more than welcome to organize that post-delivery.

 But will it fit in my freezer?

 That's the most common question I get.
 As a general rule of thumb you should plan for 35lbs meat per cubic foot of freezer space.
 A standard kitchen fridge/freezer combo is around 7 cubic feet meaning that if it were totally empty (yeah right) then you could fit 245lbs of beef in there (a half share plus some).
 If you're like most people and don't have much space in the freezer, what you want to do is invest in a deep freezer.
 They are cheap and unlock this world of potential for you to have years of savings through bulk meat purchasing.
-You can even find them super cheap on craigslist all the time.
+You can even find them super cheap on Craigslist all the time.
 Like I said, even if you're just buying a quarter share - the deep freezer pays for it on the first purchase!
 For a whole cow, I would recommend just getting the 15 cubic foot model.
 Here it is on sale at Home Depot right now for $358.
 We also have a special for 1/4 beef with a freezer included here.

 So how do I get it?